matutosi/ontama/README.md

 To check that the folder and file structure is correct, select ontama.exe and vosk-model, right-click and select 'Properties'.
 If the properties are as follows, you are probably OK.

-- Number of files: 30 (including README.md and README.pdf), number of folders: 8
+- Number of files: 30 (including README.md), number of folders: 8
 - File size: 1.56 GB (may vary slightly depending on environment)

 Folders are those with a '/' after the name.
 Contents of folders under model-en have been omitted.

 ```
 (win) ontama/
-    ├ ontama.exe  (実行フィル execute file)
+    ├ ontama.exe  (実行フィル execute file for win)
+    ├ ontama      (実行フィル execute file for mac)
     ├ README.md   (本ファイル)   (this file)
-    └ manual.docx (画像付きの説明)   (Tutorial with images only in Japanese)
     └ vosk-model/
         └─model-ja/
             ├─am/